zhulik/hass-icalendar/README.md

 ## Features

-- Tested only with [PagerDuty](https://pagerduty.com) calendar feeds.
+- Tested only with [PagerDuty](https://pagerduty.com) calendar feeds
-- Utilizes the `calendar` platform.
+- Utilizes the `calendar` platform
 - Supports only one calendar because I don't need more
 - Does not cover any tricky edge cases that can be found in iCalendar files
+- Can be used as an example for your calendar integration

 ## Installation